Surgical Technology, A.A.S.

 Contact Information:Sherry Conder email@example.com 918-595-7062 School of Health Sciences

 Surgical Technologists are essential members of the surgical team working alongside the surgeon to deliver safe and effective care.
 You will learn relevant human anatomy and medical terminology related to various surgical procedures, aseptic techniques, and all about the specific instrumentation and technologies used during surgery.

 Apply to Program

-The applicant pool for programs in the School of Health Sciences are very competitive.
+The applicant pool for programs in the School of Health Sciences is very competitive.
 The application does not mean acceptance into the Health Sciences program.
-Applicants are required to meet with a School of Health Sciences advisor before they apply to a program and may be required to attend an orientation for the Allied Health related programs.
+Applicants are required to meet with a School of Health Sciences advisor before they apply to a program and may be required to attend an orientation for the Allied Health-related programs.
 All application correspondence from the School of Health Sciences will be through your TCC email.